genomaths/usefr/README.md

 ## Welcome to the R package _usefr_

 This is an utility package where some useful functions frequently needed in the dowstream statistical analyses will be available.
-The package started with the first two functions and other functions will be added "little by little".

 ### Status